lynnlangit/learning-hadoop-and-spark/README.md

 ## Contents

-This is the companion repo to my LinkedIn Learning Courses on Apache Hadoop and Apache Spark.
+This is the companion repo to my Linked In Learning Courses on Apache Hadoop and Apache Spark.

 🐘  **1.
 Learning Hadoop** - [link](https://www.linkedin.com/learning/learning-hadoop-2)
-    - uses mostly GCP Dataproc
+    - this course demos I use mostly GCP Dataproc
     - for running Hadoop & associated libraries (i.e. Hive, Pig, Spark...) workloads

 🌩️  **2.
 Cloud Hadoop: Scaling Apache Spark** - [link](https://www.linkedin.com/learning/cloud-hadoop-scaling-apache-spark)
-    - uses GCP DataProc, AWS EMR --or--
+    - this course demos I use GCP DataProc, AWS EMR --or--
-    - Databricks on AWS
+    - I use Databricks on AWS or on GCP

 ⛈️  **3.
 Azure Databricks Spark Essential Training** - [link](https://www.linkedin.com/learning/azure-databricks-essential-training)
-    - uses Azure with Databricks
+    - this course demos I use Azure with Databricks
     - for scaling Apache Spark workloads

 ---

 ## Development Environment Setup Information

 You have a number of options - although it is possible for you to set up a local Hadoop/Spark cluster, I do NOT recommended this approach as it's needlessly complex for initial study.
 Rather I do recommend that you use a partially or fully-managed cluster.
 For learning, I most often use a **fully-managed (free tier) cluster**.
+Also, I usually use a single-node cluster to start.

 ### 1. SaaS - Databricks --> MANAGED

 Databricks offers managed Apache Spark clusters.
 Databricks can run on AWS, Azure or GCP --> announced in 2021 - [link](https://cloud.google.com/databricks).
-In this course, I use Databricks running on AWS, as the community editor is simple and fast to set up for learning purposes.
+In my 'Scaling Cloud Spark' course, I use Databricks running on AWS, as the community editor is simple and fast to set up for learning purposes.

 <img src="https://github.com/lynnlangit/learning-hadoop-and-spark/blob/master/images/word-count-databricks.png" width=600>